deobfuscate/Window-Hider/README.md

 * Ctrl+Shift+C to hide the active program window
 * Ctrl+Shift+V to show the last window that was hidden

 These hotkeys can be changed in the `winhide.ini` file.
-An option to start the program with the console window hidden is there as well.
+An option to start the program with the console window hidden is present as well.

 ## Features
 * Ability to hide and show windows